 Even a one tiny woman rescue organisation needs more pet adoption marketing ideas to reach her target audience for her cat shelter.
 We are all lifelong learners, so let’s enjoy the ride whether there is one of us or a room full of volunteers.

 We are including our three top tips so that Facebook, Twitter, or Instagram will not be a foreign country.
 Take a deep breath, and let’s jump into social media marketing for animal shelters with a focus on cats!

 It’s easy to become stressed with what is known by the label ‘social media’ Oh no, yet another communication tool, another technological development.
 But, take a breath, don’t stress!
+Be positive and look at how the internet can help you.
 This is another pet adoption marketing idea to add to your armoury and get more cats into forever homes.

-When you feel pressured, just remember, ‘knowledge is power’ and this knowledge is for us to use to benefit animals, and rescues, wherever we are.
+When you feel pressured, just remember, ‘knowledge is power’ and this knowledge is for you to use to benefit animals, and rescues, wherever you are.
 Anyone CAN learn to use social media.
 Pick the ones that speak to your heart.

 Top Tips for Cat Rescues

 - Recruit a social media savvy member within your rescue; it could be the silver surfer flaunting her iPad or the junior member, texting like crazy; or your rescue rabbit expert.
 Use their knowledge to help you set up a page on Facebook, or a blog page, and make sure the Rescue provides pictures.
 Do some homework in ‘how a page is set up‘ then Knuckle Down and DO IT!

 - Encourage every single member who is on Facebook to share your rescue’s posts.
 Post each day if you can.
 Update on adoptions, introduce new arrivals, or report the progress of an appeal; get members talking and emotionally engaged.
 Share posting duties with two or three regular members so no-one feels overburdened.